NextronSystems/thor-manual/signatures/yara.rst

 YARA Rules
 ==========

-THOR allows you include your own custom YARA rules.
-YARA rules must have the **.yar** extension for plain text YARA rules and the **.yas** extension for encrypted YARA rules. (the rules can be encrypted using THOR Util)
+THOR allows you to include your own custom YARA rules.
+Plain-text YARA rules must use the ``.yar`` extension and encrypted YARA rules must use the ``.yas`` extension.
+Rules can be encrypted with THOR Util.

-Custom YARA rules have to be saved to the ``.\custom-signatures\yara`` folder.
-In order to apply only custom YARA rules and IOCs, use the ``--custom-signatures-only`` flag.
+Custom YARA rules must be saved in the ``.\custom-signatures\yara`` folder.
+To apply only custom YARA rules and IOCs, use ``--custom-signatures-only``.

-There are three YARA rule types that you can define in THOR:
+THOR supports three YARA rule types:

 - Generic rules
     - Subtype: Process rules